rybosome/lmoe/docs/README.md

 ## Status

-Version 0.3.9
+Version 0.3.10

-Supports a general expert and image recognition.
+Supports the following core experts:

+ * general
+ * image recognition
+ * project initialization
+ * code

+Tuning of each is needed.

 This is currently a very basic implementation, but may be useful to others.